Carmel, IN

 None of the households in Carmel, IN reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-The largest universities in Carmel, IN are Indiana Wellness College (109 degrees awarded in 2022).
+The largest universities in Carmel, IN are Aveda Fredric's Institute-Indianapolis (165 degrees awarded in 2023) and Indiana Wellness College (114 degrees).

 Population & Diversity